 The stock used as the female in the cross includes the male sterile cytoplasm which will be inherited maternally by the paternal haploids; thus these paternal haploid plants will carry 100% of the pollen donor’s nuclear genome along with the male sterile cytoplasm.
 These haploid plants are then backcrossed as the female to the donor inbred and due to chance a few kernels are generally produced.
 Nearly all these kernels originate from a few “unreduced female gametes” that occur by chance during meiosis in the haploid plant.

 Nearly all of these kernels are viable and grow as diploid plants and are identical phenotypically and genetically to the donor inbred with the desired exception of being male sterile due to the cytoplasm genetic effects if the donor inbred does not carry restoring genes.
 These are the plants that are increased during the 3rd generation of the process, where the phenotype and male sterility is verified.
 Of course the increase of the male sterile plants is done by crossing with the original inbred being used as the “maintainer”.

-Service History (as of 1/29/2013) and Timelines:
+Service History and Success Rate (as of 1/9/2019):

 Options, Timelines and Fees of the “ig” CMS Conversion Service